#1 Alternative to Meta Workplace.

 1. Employee satisfaction: Employee satisfaction measures employees' satisfaction with their work, environment, and corporate culture.
 Net Promoter Score (NPS) is often used in this context.
 It indicates how likely employees would recommend your company as an employer to friends.

 2. Reach: Communication reach measures the number of employees who receive and engage with internal communication messages.
-This KPI can be used to determine how effectively internal communications are reaching employees across the entire organization.
+This KPI can be used to determine how effectively internal communications are reaching employees across the entire organisation.

 3. Engagement rate: This KPI indicates how employees interact with content on internal social networks.
 It's often measured in connection with intranets or employee apps.